Floorp-Projects/Floorp/browser/components/newtab/docs/v2-system-addon/unit_testing_guide.md

 with karma.
 They include unit tests for both content code (React components, etc.) and `.jsm`s.

-You can find unit tests in `system-addon/tests/unit`.
+You can find unit tests in `tests/unit`.

-## Running tests
+## Execution

-To run the unit tests once, run `npm run testmc`.
+To run the unit tests once, execute `npm test`.

 To run unit tests continuously (i.e. in "test-driven development" mode), you can run `npm run tddmc`.

-## Debugging tests
+## Debugging

 To debug tests, you should run them in continuous mode with `npm run tddmc`.
 In the Firefox window that is opened (it should say "Karma... - connected"), click the "debug" button and open your console to see test output, set breakpoints, etc.

 Unfortunately, source maps for tests do not currently work in Firefox.
-If you need to see line numbers, you can run the tests with Chrome by running `npm run tddmc -- --browsers Chrome`
+If you need to see line numbers, you can run the tests with Chrome by running `npm install --save-dev karma-chrome-launcher && npm run tddmc -- --browsers Chrome`

 ## Where to put new tests

-If you are creating a new test, add it to a subdirectory of the `system-addon/tests/unit` that corresponds to the file you are testing.
+If you are creating a new test, add it to a subdirectory of the `tests/unit` that corresponds to the file you are testing.
 Tests should end with `.test.js` or `.test.jsx` if the test includes any jsx.

-For example, if the file you are testing is `system-addon/lib/Foo.jsm`, the test file should be `system-addon/test/unit/lib/Foo.test.js`
+For example, if the file you are testing is `lib/Foo.jsm`, the test file should be `test/unit/lib/Foo.test.js`

 ## Mocha tests